John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux/Using MRO files with R ver 4.X, Windows OS only.md

 For step 4 in the recipe the Revo packages no longer works with R ver 4.X, so skip that.
 Also, if needed, the doParallel package is on CRAN, download it from there.

 For the Singular Value Decomposition test, getMKLthreads() no longer works, you need to use the CRAN package: 'RhpcBLASctl'.
+In this repo see:

-See: Controlling Multi-threading in R-MKL, Benchmarking, and Advice on Usage.md in this repo.
+    Controlling Multi-threading in R-MKL, Benchmarking, and Advice on Usage.md

 Note that sessioninfo() for a properly installed R-MKL on Linux will show a link to the Intel libraries: